AckeeCZ/ios-cookbook/Libraries.md

 ```

 ## Ackee Pods
-We develop and maintain useful libraries in Ackee and most of them are opensource, so they are available here on github and default public cocoapods repo, but we also have some private libraries which we cannot share with the world.
-For this case we have own private cocapods repo.
+We develop and maintain useful libraries in Ackee and most of them are opensource, so they are available here on GitHub and default public CocoaPods repo, but we also have some private libraries which we cannot share with the world.
+For this case we have own private CocoaPods repo.
 Search `AckeePods` on our GitLab for details.

 ## CocoaPods & source control
 There's nice pros & cons section about using source control in [documentation](https://guides.cocoapods.org/using/using-cocoapods.html).
 We chose not commit Pods folder to git.
 We commit only Podfile and Podfile.lock.

 # Our favorite third party libraries
 Set of Libraries we use during development
-### Networking

 ### Mapping